CiscoDevNet/terraform-provider-cdo/docs/data-sources/asa_device.md

 ### Required

 - `name` (String) The human-readable name of the device.
-This is the name that is displayed in the CDO inventory page.
+This is the name displayed on the CDO Inventory page.
 Device names are unique across a CDO tenant.

 ### Read-Only

 - `connector_type` (String) The type of the connector that is used to communicate with the device.
-CDO can communicate with your device using either a Cloud Connector (CDG) or a Secure Device Connector (SDC); see [the CDO documentation](https://docs.defenseorchestrator.com/c-connect-cisco-defense-orchestratortor-the-secure-device-connector.html) to learn mor (Valid values: [CDG, SDC]).
+CDO can communicate with your device using either a Cloud Connector (CDG) or a Secure Device Connector (SDC); see [the CDO documentation](https://docs.defenseorchestrator.com/c-connect-cisco-defense-orchestratortor-the-secure-device-connector.html) to learn more (Valid values: [CDG, SDC]).
 - `host` (String) The host used to connect to the device.
 - `id` (String) Universally unique identifier of the device.
 - `ignore_certificate` (Boolean) This attribute indicates whether certificates were ignored when onboarding this device.